errata-ai/vale/docs/content/config.md

     [Non-Standard Markup](https://errata-ai.github.io/vale/formats/#non-standard-markup)
     for more information.

-## Ignoring parts of your documents
+## Ignoring Parts of Your Documents

+!!! tip "NOTE"

+    Vale currently does not support comment-based configuration in AsciiDoc documents.

-Ignore parts of your HTML and Markdown documents using HTML style comments:
+Ignore parts of your HTML and Markdown documents using HTML-style comments:

 ```html
 <!-- vale off -->